EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 Hello Marco
 ```

-The Dancer's core doesn't do much more than routing.
-And you'll also
+The Dancer’s core doesn’t do much more than routing.
+And you’ll also
 notice that the syntax is very similar to Mojolicious::Lites.
 So to
 get something done you need to start installing plugins which will
 provide the needed glue to interact with a database, work with your